 For further information on the N.E.T.
 Team please click here.

 Q: Can you explain the role of sports in your life and how it affects our families and community?

-A: Again I have been extremely involved in bringing the Edmonton Energy Park to NE Edmonton and continue to work on the growth of the Park.
-I work with developers to make the right decisions on placing new potential employment opportunities an example would be Manning Town Centre.
+A: Again, I have been extremely involved in bringing the Edmonton Energy Park to NE Edmonton and I continue to work on the growth of the Park.
+I work closely with developers to decide where to place new potential employment opportunities, such as in Manning Town Centre.
 I am always on the lookout for new opportunities.